MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/qdrant-connector.md

     }
 }
 ```
+> [!NOTE]
+> For python the object passed to the client is a PointStruct, with the same fields and structure as the json above.

 To enable named vectors mode, pass this as an option when constructing a Vector Store or collection.
 The same options can also be passed to any of the provided dependency injection container extension methods.